-If you love carrot/veggie dogs and black bean burgers but miss topping them with chili, I think you’re about to do a happy-dance!
-This quick Southern Vegan Chili for Burgers & Hot Dogs is simmered with spices and onions and can be made in minutes.
+If you love carrot/veggie dogs and black bean burgers but miss topping them with chili, I think you’re about to do a happy dance!
+This quick Vegan Chili Recipe is simmered with spices and onions and can be made in minutes.

 For 35 years, I had made my homemade chili to top those burgers, hot dogs, and fries.
 It was a recipe I learned from my mom and grandmother, and it was so good.

 Then, after four years of eating chili-less Black Bean Burgers, carrot dogs, and French fries, I decided to veganized my old recipe by replacing the ground beef with a grain called bulgur that is available at many grocery stores.

 What is bulgur?

 Bulgur is a whole wheat grain that is cooked exactly like rice in about 15 minutes.
 (Follow package directions).